- A Self-Directed Roth IRA allows retirement investors to make traditional and alternative investments.

 - gold, silver, platinum or palladium bullion (other than bullion that is made into a coin) of a certain fineness that is in the physical possession of a trustee that meets the requirements for IRA trustees under Code Sec.
 408(a).

-By using a self-directed Roth IRA or Solo 401(k) plan to purchase IRS approved precious metals or coins, one is able to seemingly better diversify their retirement portfolio as well as generate tax-free gains on the sale of the metals or coins.
+By using a Self-Directed Roth IRA to purchase IRS-approved precious metals or coins, one is able to seemingly better diversify their retirement portfolio as well as generate tax-free gains on the sale of the metals or coins.

 Internal Revenue Code Section 408(m) identifies the types of coins and precious metals that may be purchased using a Self-Directed Roth IRA.